rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 graphics infrastructure more time to take shape.
 At the time of writing, supported backends on the new HAL include Vulkan, Metal, and OpenGL ES3.

-Finally, the testing infrastructure received a major ugrade.
+Finally, the testing infrastructure received a major upgrade.
 It started rendering the examples on the available adapters and compraring the results with reference images.
 This includes automatic testing using software adapters on CI.